Fellowships & Internships

-The American Association for the Advancement of Science (AAAS) Science & Technology Policy Fellowship recruits scientists and engineers with Ph.D.-level credentials and experience to work in congressional offices and executive branch agencies for one or two years.
+The American Association for the Advancement of Science (AAAS) Science & Technology Policy Fellowship provides opportunities for scientists and engineers to learn first-hand about policymaking while contributing their knowledge and analytical skills in the federal policy realm.
 The aim is to foster scientifically informed, evidence-based policy and practice by engaging scientists and engineers from a broad range of disciplines, backgrounds, and career stages to directly contribute their knowledge and analytical skills to the federal government.

-Started in 1973 with a class of seven fellows serving in congressional offices, the program has grown to over 250 fellows this year and over 2,000 alumni who have worked at nearly 20 executive branch agencies and departments and many congressional offices and committees.
+The inaugural 1973 class included just seven fellows serving in congressional offices.
+The program has grown to over 280 fellows this year and over 2,500 alumni who have worked at over 20 executive branch agencies and departments and many congressional offices and committees.